jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 - Operating System:
   - Windows 7 or 8
   - Mac OS X
-  - A Linux distro that can run VirtualBox and Vagrant (and Java, if you choose to use Eclipse for development).
+  - A recent Red Hat-based or Debian-based Linux distro (Vagrant comes in .rpm or .deb installers).
   - The applications used in this guide are compatible with x86 (32-bit) and x64 (64-bit) operating systems.
   - The virtual machine that will be configured will have x86 architecture